EightBitBanger/FrameEngineGamework/README.md

 The framework will provide you with the functions `Start()` and `Run()`.
 These functions will serve as an entry point for your application.
 The `Start()` function will be called once during application initiation while `Run()` will be called once per frame.

+<br><br/>

+## Architecture
+ This engine has many sub systems which are split up into several dynamic libraries.
+The engine core and the game code are located in separate dynamic libraries with a runtime executable to launch the application.
+The physics engine, reactphysics3D, is contained in it's own dynamic library.
+External resources are located in a directory named 'data' in the working directory with the runtime executable.
+These resources include models, textures and shaders that are loaded automatically by the engine`s resource manager.